Heal Young Massage · Varsity Lakes, Gold Coast

 Task-specific and sport-specific screening

 Where relevant, Hill observes you performing the activity that provokes symptoms — your golf swing, running gait, lifting pattern, or instrument technique.
 He observes where tension accumulates, where movement stops, and what compensations emerge under demand.
-Clients are encouraged to bring video of their activity if clinic demonstration isn't possible.
+Clients are encouraged to bring video of their activity if in-clinic demonstration isn’t possible.

-A professional cellist came with persistent shoulder and arm pain affecting her ability to play.
-Despite decades of experience, the pain remained.
+A professional cellist presented with persistent shoulder and arm discomfort affecting her ability to play.
+Despite decades of experience, the discomfort remained.
 Hill watched her play, observed her elbow position, and asked her to show video of professional cellists she admired.
-The difference in elbow position was observable — a different movement strategy that placed less demand on the shoulder.
-She explored that position.
-Her shoulder pain improved significantly.

-For the vast majority of clients, myofascial release is the intervention that produces the greatest benefit.
-This is not incidental — it reflects the clinical reality that most persistent pain, restriction, and movement dysfunction has a fascial component that responds well to specific, sustained manual therapy.
+For the vast majority of clients, Dynamic Myofascial Release (DMFR) is the primary intervention used.
+This reflects the clinical reality that most persistent discomfort, restriction, and movement dysfunction has a fascial component that responds well to specific, sustained manual therapy.
+DMFR at Heal Young Massage is:

 Directional and specific